hjelev/rpi-mqtt-monitor/README.md

 wifi_signal_dbm = False
 ```

-If the ```discovery_messages``` is set to true, the script will send MQTT Discovery config messages which allows Home Assistant to automatically add the sensors without having to define them in configuration.
+If ```discovery_messages``` is set to true, the script will send MQTT Discovery config messages which allows Home Assistant to automatically add the sensors without having to define them in configuration.
 Note, this setting is only available when ```group_messages``` is set to False.

-If the ```group_messages``` is set to true the script will send just one message containing all values in CSV format.
+If ```group_messages``` is set to true the script will send just one message containing all values in CSV format.
 The group message looks like this:
 ```
 1.3, 47.1, 12, 1.2, 600, nan, 14.1, 12, 50, -60
 ```

-## Test the script
+## Test Raspberry Pi MQTT monitor
 ```bash
 $ /usr/bin/python /home/pi/rpi-mqtt-monitor/rpi-cpu2mqtt.py
 ```
-Once you test the script there will be no output if it run OK, but you should get 8 or more messages via the configured MQTT server (the messages count depends on your configuration).
+Once you run Raspberry Pi MQTT monitor there will be no output if it run OK, but you should get 8 or more messages via the configured MQTT server (the messages count depends on your configuration).

 ## Schedule Raspberry Pi MQTT Monitor execution
 Create a cron entry like this (you might need to update the path in the cron entry below, depending on where you put the script files):